bmruszaj/cnn-ssl-representations/README.md

-# Self-supervised alternatives to pooling in VGG-19
+# Self-supervised Pooling Alternatives in ResNet-18
-Analyzing classification and representation quality on CIFAR-10
+Analyzing classification and representation quality on CIFAR-10 using AE and VAE pooling blocks

 ---

-This repository contains code and experiments for evaluating the impact of replacing the final max-pooling layer in the VGG-19 architecture with autoencoders, SimCLR, and BYOL.
-The goal is to compare both the classification performance and the quality of learned representations on the CIFAR-10 dataset.
+This repository contains code and experiments for evaluating the impact of replacing the final pooling layer in ResNet-18 with self-supervised pooling modules (Autoencoder, Variational Autoencoder, SimCLR).
+The goal is to compare classification performance and representation quality on the CIFAR-10 dataset.
-The project is developed as part of the **Representation Learning (2025)** course.

 ---